tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ValidationAssertion

 - Name: bdqffdq:ValidationAssertion
-- Definition: An Assertion expressing the result of an Implementation validating compliance with a a particular DataQualityNeed in a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation validating compliance with a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: Assertion; ValidationConcept

 ********************